nightconcept/any2/docs/PRD.md

 - **Critical Technical Decisions/Constraints:**
     - The public API of Night.Framework should closely mirror the structure and common function names of the Love2D API where practical and idiomatic for C#.
-    - All interactions with SDL3 will be through the SDL3-CS bindings.
-Night.Engine will not use SDL3-CS directly.
+    - All interactions with SDL3 will be through the SDL3# (`edwardgushchin/SDL3-CS`) bindings.
+Night.Engine will not use SDL3# directly.
-    - A reliable mechanism for managing and loading SDL3 native libraries for target platforms is essential.
+    - Native SDL3 libraries are managed via the `SDL3-CS.Native` NuGet package, ensuring a reliable loading mechanism.
     - The primary focus for Night.Framework development is on simplicity, achieving the core Love2D-like developer experience for the defined features, and providing a solid foundation for Night.Engine.